CommandPost/FCPCafe/docs/blog/awg-screenwriters-conference-part-one.md

 ---
 # AWG Screenwriters Conference – Part One

-**Written by Nicholas Colla on 23rd February 2013**

 ![AWG Conference Image 1](/static/blog/02-AWG-Conference-Image-1-590x331.png)

 > Write what you know about the world emotionally.
 Just because you’re a canteen lady doesn’t mean you need to write about canteen ladies.
 Unless they’re fucking serial killers – be imaginative.
 > **Paul Abbott, 2013.**

 On the drive up to the Mornington Peninsula to my first ever [National Screenwriters Conference](http://www.awg.com.au/nsc/), I thought about what I wanted to get out of the next three days.
 Somebody had asked me previously why I was going and I couldn’t clearly express exactly why.
 Sometimes I think about exactly what the hell I’m doing in Film & Television, especially when people ask who I am, what I do and what my profession is.
 Am I an actor, a writer, a producer, a director, a filmmaker?
 Is it too bold and egotistical to say all of the above, am I under selling if I only say one?
 Believe me when I say, it’s a constant confusion.